exonum/exonum-doc/src/architecture/transactions.md

 # Transactions

-A transaction in a Blockchain
+A transaction in a blockchain
 ([as in usual databases](https://en.wikipedia.org/wiki/Database_transaction)) is a group of sequential operations with the database and is a logical unit of work with data.
 So any business logic of the project with Exomum should be